opencomputeproject/onie/docs/overview/index.rst

 * Hostname (from DHCP)

-These variables allow an installer to integrate with other process automation and orchestration, immediately tying together serial numbers, MAC addresses and NOS versions.
+These variables allow an installer to integrate with other process automation and orchestration, immediately tying together product serial numbers, MAC addresses and NOS versions.

 Installer Overview
 ------------------